ReneR97/domestika-downloader/README.md

 After you have done that, just open a terminal and start the script with "npm run start".

 All the courses will be downloaded in a folder called "domestika_courses/{coursename}/".

+## Special Thanks

+Special thanks to [@Cybasaint](https://www.github.com/Cybasaint) for helping with the project and giving me access to his domestika account for testing.